Why Study Abroad?

-Mercy College offers a variety of opportunities to suit your course of study and interests, including study abroad locations around the world.
+Mercy University offers a variety of opportunities to suit your course of study and interests, including study abroad locations around the world.
 Programs are typically one to two semesters long.
 Some host institutions offer ways to lessen the burden of expenses, including accommodations and flights.
 You will work with your Study Abroad advisor to find a host institution that is compatible with your interests and is also affordable.

 - American College of Greece (Greece)

 - Comillas University (Spain)

 - European University of Rome (Università Europea di Roma)(Italy)

 - Griffith College (Ireland)

 - Inholland University of Applied Sciences (Holland)

 - University of Alicante (Spain)

 - Università Cattolica del Sacro Cuore (Milan, Italy)